esciencecenter-digital-skills/Lesson-FAIR-Data-Climate/_episodes/format.md

 >> HDF5 is a general-purpose, machine-independent format.
 >> Also, HDF5 format can contain both data and metadata.
 >>
->> 2. Therefore, yes, HDF5 format helps to have FAIR data.
+>> 2. Therefore, yes, HDF5 format helps to make the data FAIR.
 > {: .solution}
 {: .challenge}